 The United States, except for Indigenous People who were living on these lands for thousands of years, is a nation of immigrants.
-People who left or were forced to leave their country of origin and came to the United States to live.
-For many of us, there is the first person in our family to come from another country to live in the United States.

-Now, Let's Play "Step Forward" again.
-Soon we will discover that perhaps some of us are Indigenous People.
-For many of us, there is the first person in our family - sometimes one of us - to come to this country from another country to live.
+Now, Let's Play "Step Forward".
+We will soon learn that perhaps some of us are Indigenous People.
+For most of us, there is the first person in our family - sometimes one of us - to come to this country from another country to live to start a new life.